broadinstitute/depmap_omics/README.md

 ### 2. Running Terra Pipelines <a name="running-terra-pipelines"></a>

-We are using Dalmatian to send request to Terra, so before running this part, you need to make sure that your dalmatian `workspacemanager` object is initialized with the right workspace you created and that the functions take as input you workflow names.
+We are using Dalmatian to send request to Terra, so before running this part, you need to make sure that your dalmatian `WorkspaceManager` object is initialized with the right workspace you created and that the functions take as input you workflow names.
 You also need to make sure that you created your sample set with all your samples and that you initialized the `sampleset` string with its name
 You can then run this part for the pipeline to run on your samples.
 It should take around a day.

 #### Copy Numbers